 A message of cultural unity and care for the environment - can a supergroup of Madagascar's biggest stars get it across?

 The concept of the musical supergroup is one that, in the West, is fondly held in principle but is rarely met with much critical acclaim in practice.
-Whilst there have been some immensely successfully charity singles released by supergroups such as Band Aid (or for avid world music fans reading you might be familiar with Africa Stop Ebola featuring Salif Keita, Amadou & Mariam, Oumou Sangaré and many other greats).
-Though there is the occasional breakthrough success, such as The Three Tenors or 60s rockers Cream, most of the time inflated egos, competitiveness and lack of a shared vision mean that these theoretical ideas never materialise into something truly special.
+Whilst there have been some immensely successfully charity singles released by supergroups such as Band Aid (or for avid world music fans reading you might be familiar with Africa Stop Ebola featuring Salif Keita, Amadou & Mariam, Oumou Sangaré and many other greats), and other breakthrough successes, such as The Three Tenors or 60s rockers Cream, most of the time inflated egos, competitiveness and lack of a shared vision mean that these theoretical ideas never materialise into something truly special.
 Yet, in the Indian Ocean the world’s fourth biggest island Madagascar, saw some of its biggest stars come together with a shared goal forming a truly fantastic supergroup.

 “This holistic view and understanding that the Malagasy history is a truly global one is what allows these six legends to come together in unison to make excellent music.”